Our Labs

 The lab aims to utilize cellulose, the most abundant biopolymer, to serve as a mechanically competent platform for bone regeneration.
 The lab has been successful in creating a mechanically competent cellulosic scaffold platform to serve as a material for bone regeneration.
 The combination of natural polymers with micro and nano-scale features enhanced the regenerative abilities of the scaffolds both in vitro and in vivo.
 Efforts are also made to deliver growth factor alternative bioactive molecules to activate certain pathways to influence bone healing.
 Current investigations aim to improve the properties of these natural polymeric materials.

 By recapitulating the natural environment of tissues through the use of materials, cells, and biochemical cues, it is possible to regenerate tendon tissue.
-Polymeric micro-nanostructures combined with electrical and chemical stimuli, delivery cells, and biological factors can improve healing and regeneration.
+Polymeric micro-nanostructures in combination with electrical and chemical stimuli as well as delivery cells and biological factors to improve healing and regeneration.
 Ongoing studies are focused on strategies to reduce scar and enhance functional outcomes.

 Lorenzo Laboratory